Lily Zhang

 Lily Ann Zhang (born June 16, 1996) is an American table tennis player who competed in the 2012 Summer Olympics in London with teammates Ariel Hsing and Erica Wu.
-She also competed in the 2016 Summer Olympics in Rio with teammates Jiaqi Zheng and Jennifer Wu.
-She is a six-time US national champion in women's singles.
-Zhang has won the US national championship in 2012, 2014, 2016, 2017, 2019 and 2022.
+She also competed in the 2016 Summer Olympics in Rio with teammates Zheng Jiaqi and Wu Yue.
+She is a six-time US national champion in women's singles, having won in 2012, 2014, 2016, 2017, 2019 and 2022.
 In 2011, she was a bronze medalist in women's singles and women's team at the Pan American Games and won the women's doubles title at the Qatar Peace and Sport Cup.
-She is currently a member of the United States National Women's team.
-She has been ranked as high as #2 in the cadet (U-15) world ranking and #5 in the junior (U-18) world ranking.
+She is a member of the United States National Women's team.
+She has been ranked #2 in the cadet (U-15) world ranking and #5 in the junior (U-18) world ranking.

-Early and personal life
+Life

 Lily Zhang was born on June 16, 1996, in Redwood City, California, to Chinese parents.
 Her family lived on the campus of Stanford University, where her father was then a mathematics professor.
-Lily enjoyed playing table tennis with her parents while she was growing up.
-Lily graduated from Palo Alto High School in 2014 before enrolling in the University of California, Berkeley.
-After her first year, Lily took a gap year off to train for the 2016 Olympic Games.
-For a part of her gap year, she trained and played league in Austria (trained at home club ICC as well).
+Zhang played table tennis with her parents while she was growing up.

+She graduated from Palo Alto High School in 2014 before enrolling at the University of California, Berkeley.
+After her first year, Zhang took a year off to train for the 2016 Olympic Games.
+For a part of her gap year, she trained and played in the Austrian league and trained at her home club, ICC.

-Lily is featured in the documentary Top Spin.
+Zhang is featured in the documentary Top Spin.

-Lily is sponsored by JOOLA Table Tennis.
+She is sponsored by JOOLA Table Tennis.

 U.S. career

-From a young age, Lily Zhang showed promising skill.
-When she was 7 years old, Dennis Davis, the president and head coach of the Palo Alto Table Tennis Club and the North American representative of the junior commission of International Table Tennis Federation, began training her.
+When Zhang was 7 years old, Dennis Davis, the president and head coach of the Palo Alto Table Tennis Club and the North American representative of the junior commission of International Table Tennis Federation, began training her.
 When she was 11, Zhang made the U.S. Cadet Team.
-By age 12, Zhang became the youngest player to ever make the U.S. Women's Team, and when she was 13 years old, she was the #2 ranked Junior Woman table tennis player in the United States.
+By age 12, Zhang became the youngest player to ever make the U.S. Women's Team, and when she was 13 years old, she was the #2 ranked Junior Girls' table tennis player in the United States.

 At the 2010 and 2011 U.S. National Championships, Zhang won the title in the junior girls' event and was the runner-up in women's singles.
 In 2012, she won her first national championship in women's singles, beating defending champion Ariel Hsing in 7 games.

+Major League Table Tennis

+In 2023, Zhang joined Major League Table Tennis (MLTT) as a member of the Bay Area Blasters for the league's inaugural season.

+Season 1 (2023–24)

+During the 2023–24 season, Zhang helped lead the Bay Area Blasters to a first-place finish in the West Division with a 12–10 regular-season record.

+Season 2 (2024–25)

+Following her participation in the 2024 Summer Olympics, Zhang rejoined the Blasters in January 2025 for the second half of Season 2.